Presbyterians of the Past

 Barry Waugh

-Notes–The header of The Battery in Charleston is from the New York Public Library Digital Collection and is dated 1862 to 1962; it likely could be dated better by someone who knows the history of The Battery; it looks closer to the latter than the former date.
+Notes–The header photograph showing the Moses Waddel house in Athens was taken by the author in 2015 as were the pictures of the historical marker and Waddel Hall, which was built in 1821.
+The Waddel house (Church-Waddel-Brumby House) is believed to be the oldest house in Athens and provides an informative antiquarian tour when visited.
+The historical marker is at the University of Georgia arch as one enters the old campus by the Holmes/Hunter Academic Building.
+The name is spelled both Waddel and Waddell, but publications by him consistently use the single “l” version–thus it is used here.
+See the free PDF collection of his works on the Log College Press site, Moses Waddel (1770-1840).
 Books used include: Walter Edgar, South Carolina: A History, Columbia: U.S.C.
 Press, 1998; Henry A. White’s piece titled, “Moses Waddell and the Willington Academy in South Carolina,” in Southern Presbyterian Leaders, 1911; and The Great Doctor Waddell, by James L. McLeod, 1985.
 “Howe” refers to George Howe’s two-volume History of the Presbyterian Church in South Carolina.
-The photographs of the University of Georgia historical marker and the campus building were taken by the author.
-The building with the black lamp post out front is Waddel Hall, 1821.
-The historical marker is at the University of Georgia arch as one enters the old campus by the Holmes/Hunter Academic Building.
 For a recent study of Moses Waddel see Tom Horton, The American Eton: Moses Waddel’s Famed Willington Academy, vol. 4 in the series, History’s Lost Moments, 2012.